Home | Site Index | Disclaimer | Email Me!

 Back to Commandments

 VI.
-Do Not Verbally Communicate with the VeRO member or their lawyers.
-They are only interested in their side of the issues and possibly will later lie to make you look bad or create a legal advantage.
+Do Not Verbally Communicate with the terminating member or their lawyers.
+They are only interested in their side of the issues and possibly will later lie or distort statements to make you look bad or create a legal advantage.
 When it is in writing they cannot restructure the facts to their advantage.
-Besides, many times these lawyers have experience weasel-wording and can twist your spoken intentions to their advantages.
-The corporate lawyers are more experienced in intimidation and will throw legalese and jargon at you until you are confused and willing to admit you invaded Mesopotamia in 343 BC.
+Besides, many times these lawyers have experience in weasel-wording and can twist your spoken intentions to their advantages.
+They are experienced in debate and you are not.
+The corporate lawyers are more experienced in intimidation and will throw legalese and jargon at you until you are confused and you are willing to admit that you invaded Mesopotamia in 343 BC.

 Back to Commandments

 VII.
 Do Not Admit to doing anything wrong.
-Just because eBay and the VeRO member have claimed you were wrong does not mean you were.
+Just because the terminating member has claimed you were wrong does not mean you were legally in the wrong.
 Even if it turns out you were infringing, never admit to doing anything wrong.
 Many times the only way the "rights owner" can get damages from you is to show a court you were a "willing infringer".
 This is a difficult standard to meet and usually will only be granted against parties who are involved in criminal or large scale infringing activities.
-Even if you were infringing, if you cease upon being notified they have a very weak case for willful infringement.
-And do not tell the VeRO member how many of the items you have sold or for how much money.
+Even if you were infringing, if you cease selling upon being notified that they consider your actions to be infringing, they have a very weak case for willful infringement.
+And do not tell the terminating member how many of the items you have sold or have in inventory and do not agree to give them any sales records.

 Back to Commandments

 VIII.
-Do Not Believe the VeRO member's jargon, lies, and threats.
+Do Not Believe the terminating member's jargon, lies, and threats.
 It is likely the "rights Owner" will throw a lot of legal jargon at you claiming trademark infringement, dilution, unauthorized use, copyright infringement, etc. What they don't often tell you is that they are actually misrepresenting the legal definitions in an effort to scare you into compliance.
 Can we say, "they are lying"?
 Why do they do this?
 Because they can.
-It's up to you to determine the real facts of law.
-Don't believe what they tell you without checking up on it.
+It is up to you to determine the real facts of law.
+Do not believe what they tell you without checking up on it.
+Remember, corporate lawyers are paid to lie to you.

 Back to Commandments

 IX.
-Do Not Sign anything from the VeRO member or from eBay.
-The VeRO member might tell you to sign something agreeing not to violate their trademark/copyright and they will reinstate you.
+Do Not Sign anything from the terminating member or from the provider.
+The terminating member might tell you to sign something agreeing not to violate their trademark/copyright and they will reinstate you.
+Do not.
+If they are willing to go that far they have a very weak case and your signature could be used against you in court.
+The provider will sometimes tell you to sign a statement as part of their reinstatement procedure.
 Don't.
-If they are willing to go that far they have a very weak case and your signature could be used against you in court. eBay will sometimes tell you to sign a statement as part of eBay's reinstatement procedure.
-Don't.
-The statement you sign is broadly worded and you might not realize that it means it covers all auctions for all items, regardless.
-Someone could get mad at you and falsely have you VeRO'd and eBay will suspend you with no chance of reinstatement because you agreed in writing to "never again" list something infringing.
+The statement you sign is often broadly worded and you might not realize that it means it covers all auctions for all items, regardless.
+Someone could get mad at you and falsely have another listing terminated and the provider will suspend you with no chance of reinstatement because you agreed in writing to "never again" list something that was infringing.

 Back to Commandments

-X. Do Not Pay Any Monies, or agree to pay any monies, to the VeRO member or their representatives.
+X. Do Not Pay Any Monies, or agree to pay any monies, to the terminating member or their representatives.
 Many of these "representatives" falsely claim that you "owe" them monies for violating their trademark and that they could get this money easily by going to court.
-We firmly believe this constitutes extortion because they are using the threat of harm to you if you don't pay them off.
+We firmly believe this constitutes trademark extortion because they are using the threat of harm to you if you do not pay them off.
 They have to prove you are a "willing infringer" (see Commandment VII) in order to get damages.
-The chances of this are slim.
+The chances of them proving you a willful infringer are slim to none.

 Back to Commandments

 XI.
 Do Not Believe that they will win and that you will lose.
-They will try to browbeat you.
+They will try to browbeat you into submission.
 They will exaggerate their legal position while minimizing yours in an attempt to scare you into compliance.
 They will throw jargon and threats at you.
 Why?
 Because they want you to settle outside of court on their terms.
+Again,corporate lawyers are paid to lie to you.
+And they will.

 Back to Commandments

 XII.
-Do Not Compare Your Auctions to other auctions running on eBay.
-It's a waste of time and effort.
-It doesn't matter how many other people are selling the same item, you're the one that got shut down.
-Don't worry about what other people are doing.
-Don't think that because there are a hundred other sellers out there selling the same item, using the same pictures and the same descriptions, that it matters one bit.
-It doesn't. eBay won't listen and the VeRO member will ignore you.
+Do Not Compare Your Listings to other listings running on the internet.
+It is a waste of time and effort.
+It does not matter how many other people are selling the same item, you are the one that got shut down.
+Do not worry about what other people are doing.
+Do not think that because there are a hundred other sellers out there selling the same item, using the same pictures and the same descriptions, that it matters one bit.
+It does not.
+The provder will not listen and the terminating member will ignore you.

 Back to Commandments

 XIII.
 Do Not Argue with Tabberone after asking her for her opinions.
 People have solicited the opinion of Tabberone and then argue with her about the points.
-If you're not going to listen then don't waste her time.
-I'm happy to answer questions but read the information on the trademark pages before emailing me.
+If you are not going to listen then do not waste her time.
+I am happy to answer questions but read the information on the trademark pages before emailing me.
 A lot of your questions will be answered.
 Remember that my advice is based on my experiences.
-I've had 15 VeRO members to date retract their eBay takedowns.
+To date, I have had over 15 VeRO members retract their eBay takedowns, many after I sued them in federal court while representing myself.

 General